LincolnKoskela/Klondike/README.md

 - Card/Deck creation, basic pile functionalities and acceptance
 - Latest edits -- Fixed bug issues that weren't allowing certain functions to be called.
 Issue resolved by cloning the project into new folder.
-- **Currently** working on displaying board tabs correctly / debugging Tableau `toDisplay()` function.
+- **Currently** just finished testing dealing new game on new board display.
+Needs alignment work.
+And also prints off an extra row.
+Will debug with tab counter, checking edge cases on the tab distribution.

-## Todays Progress 10/15/25
+## Todays Progress 10/18/25
-- Working through displaying tabs.
-Need to loop through the rows instead of columns but need to find depth of the columns.
-Working through it.
+- Board display is working, now need to handle logical flipping of the cards to ensure display is working correctly.
+Also tested deal new game function.
+Needs work.

 ## Features
 - Object Oriented Design